Early bird special now available – save $50!

 The Ayurvedic herbal recipes for healing were carefully designed thousands of years ago to balance the healing properties of the ingredients and mitigate side effects.
 In this workshop, you will study the most popular classical formulations as outlined in the ancient Ayurvedic texts.
 We adhere to the authentic methodologies, so you will be trained in the most traditional art of Ayurvedic formulation making.

 In this comprehensive workshop, we will overview the fundamentals of formulations, including their role in the healing process, how to procure and store herbal ingredients and manage dosage for your rogis.
 Each day we will begin by studying the description of the methodologies for that day’s assigned formulations.
 You will receive step-by-step guidance on each preparation as well as an overview of its properties and applications.
 Those attending in-class will assist in making these preparations, and distance learners can observe the process from beginning to end with our live streaming technology.
 By the end of the workshop, you’ll be ready to prepare these decoctions at home!

 Who should take this program

 Students are required to have an existing knowledge of the fundamentals of Ayurveda including Subdoshas (KAA101 – The Essence of Ayurveda and KAA102 – Ayurvedic Physiology or equivalent).
-Please contact firstname.lastname@example.org if you would like to verify an equivalent course to satisfy this requirement, attend our next KAA101 and KAA102 class session or purchase the most recent class recordings.
+Please contact firstname.lastname@example.org if you would like to verify an equivalent course to satisfy this requirement.
+To satisfy this prerequisite, you can register for our Formulations Prerequisite Bundle, which includes KAA101, KAA102 plus your Ayurvedic Formulation Making course.

 - Describe and understand Ayurvedic principles of combining herbs